xposix/k3s_pihole/README.md

 ```

 # Installing MetalLB
-Once the K3s cluster is up and running, we proceed with MetalLB installation.
 This can be done from the same K3s server or from a remote client.
-The installation is quite straightforward:

-First, creating the configuration, there is an example of the required ConfigMap on this git repository at *./metallb_config.yml* .
+First, create the configuration.
+There is an example of the required ConfigMap on this git repository at *./metallb_config.yml* .
 There, you need to change the last lines where it tells MetalLB the range of **free** IPs that it will use in your local LAN.
-Once finished, save changes on the file and apply them:

-`kubectl apply -f metallb_config.yml`
+Save the changes and close the file.

 Now we can proceed with MetalLB installation.
 You may want to change `v0.9.3` to the latest version available.

 ```
+kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/namespace.yaml

+kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"

-kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/namespace.yaml kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/metallb.yaml
+kubectl apply -f metallb_config.yml

+kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/metallb.yaml
 ```